whalestackhq/magento-2-extension/README.md

 This is the official Magento module for COINQVEST.
 Accept and settle payments in digital currencies in your Magento shop.

-This module for Magentor implements the PHP REST API documented at https://www.coinqvest.com/en/api-docs
+This extension for Magento 2 implements the PHP REST API documented at https://www.coinqvest.com/en/api-docs

 ## Key Features

 * Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments from customers.
-* Instantly settles in your preferred national currency (USD, EUR, NGN, BRL).
+* Instantly settles in your preferred national currency (USD, EUR, ARS, BRL, NGN).
+* Sets the product price in your national currency - 45 fiat currencies are available, see full list [here](https://www.coinqvest.com/en/api-docs#get-exchange-rate-global).
-* Integrates seemlessly into WooCommerce
+* Integrates seemlessly into Magento 2
 * Sets the product price in your national currency.
 * Sets the checkout page in your preferred language.
 * Automatically generates invoices.